circumspect/White-Rabbit/CONTRIBUTING.md

 If you've reached this point and nothing looks amiss, you're done!
 Submit the pull request, and thanks again for the help.

+## Changes to Localization

+When adding or updating a localization file, use the appropriate Discord server template to create a new server, then run the bot using the matching language key.
+Test the bot as described above, then submit the pull request.